Hong Kong Disneyland Tips

 With Klook you can buy a meal voucher to go with your entry ticket.
 While you do save money the reviews indicate that you will waste time lining up at the entrance to redeem your voucher as you can’t do it at the restaurant.
 So we decide against purchasing a meal voucher.

 Note: This article contains affiliate links.
-If you purchase via affiliate links there is no extra cost to you and we receive a small commission.
+If you purchase via affiliate links there is no extra cost to you and I receive a small commission.

 What are your tips for making the most of Hong Kong Disneyland?